-- Publish and regularly update the course catalogue on the website of the institution well in advance of the mobility periods, so as to be transparent to all parties and allow mobile students to make well-informed choices about the courses they will follow. - Carry out mobility only within the framework of prior agreements between institutions.
-These agreements between institutions.
-These agreements is a stability on the respective roles and responsibilities of the different parties, as well as their commitmer shared quality criteria in the selection, preparation, reception and integration of mobile participants. - Ensure that outgoing mobile participants are well prepared for the mobility, including having attained the necessary level of linguistic proficiency: Ensure that student and staff mobility for education or training purposes is based on a learning agreement for students and a mobility agreement for staff validated in advance between the hame and host institutions - or enterprises and the mobile participants. - Provide assistance related to obtaining visas, when required, for incoming and outgoing mobile participants. - · Provide assistance related to obtaining insurance, when required, for incoming and outgoing mobile participants. .
+- mobility periods, so as to be transparent to all parties and allow mobile students to make well-informed choices about the courses they will follow. - Carry out mobility only within the framework of prior agreements between institutions.
+These agreements establish the respective roles and responsibilities of the different parties, as well as their commitment to shared quality criteria in the selection, preparation, reception and integration of mobile participants. - Ensure that outgoing mobile participants are well prepared for the mobility, including having attained the necessary level of linguistic proficiency. - Ensure that student and staff mobility for education or training purposes is based on a learning agreement for students and a mobility agreement for staff validated in advance between the home and host institutions or enterprises and the mobile participants. - Provide assistance related to obtaining visas, when required, for incoming and outgoing mobile participants. - Provide assistance related to obtaining insurance, when required, for incoming and outgoing mobile participants. - .
 Provide guidance to incoming mobile participants in finding accommodation